 Why Do CBDCs Matter And What Is Their Effect On The Indian Economy?

-As a matter of fact, Central Bank Digital Currencies (CBDCs) are of significance as they have the potential to change the way we use money.
-CBDCs provide a number of benefits over traditional fiat currencies, including increased efficiency, financial inclusion, lower counterfeit risk, better monetary policy, and increased transparency.
+Central Bank Digital Currencies (CBDCs) are of significance as they have the potential to change the way we use money.
+CBDCs provide several benefits over traditional fiat currencies, including increased efficiency, financial inclusion, lower counterfeit risk, better monetary policy, and increased transparency.

 The Indian economy could be significantly impacted by CBDCs.
 How?